Guest Account Notification

 Short Message Service (SMS) is delivered through an SMS gateway service that supports SMTP (Simple Mail Transport Protocol) delivery.
 You need to have an internal SMS gateway service or subscribe to an external service to be able to deliver guest details via SMS.

-Step 2 In the SMS Settings page (Figure 9-2), change the Enable SMS option to Yes to globally enable SMS on the Cisco NAC Guest Server.
+Step 2 In the SMS Settings page as shown in Figure 10-2, check the Enable SMS checkbox to globally enable SMS on the Cisco NAC Guest Server.

 Step 3 SMS requires an SMTP server to deliver the email to the SMS gateway.
-Click the Email Settings link to configure the SMTP Server as described Configuring Email Notification.
+Go to Devices > Email Settings to configure the SMTP Server as described Configuring Email Notification.

 Step 4 In the Sent From field, type the sending email address for the email to be sent to the SMS gateway.

-Note Depending on how details are routed to the SMS provider, you will need to customize the SMS portion of the User Interface template to include the guest's mobile phone number in the correct format for your SMS gateway.
-See Editing the SMS Template, page 10-7 for details.
+Note Depending on how details are routed to the SMS provider, you need to customize the SMS portion of the User Interface template to include the guest's mobile phone number in the correct format for your SMS gateway.
+See Editing the SMS Template for details.